Achievable logoAchievable logo

 Lastly, we must dispel a few myths about how the test works.

-• It’s not true that the answer is a word you don’t know.
+• It’s not true that the answer is the word you don’t know.
 Only pick it if you’re sure all the other choices are wrong.

-• It’s not true that the shortest answer is always correct, nor that the longest one is.
-You have to judge by the content, not the length.
+• It’s not true that the shortest answer is always correct, nor is it true that the longest one is.
+You have to evaluate the content of the passage, not its length.

 • It’s okay if your answer choices are all B or all D because their order is randomized before the test is published.
 There is no relevance to any pattern you might notice.